 Antenna patterns are formed through nulling or removal of radiation from different directions, and sometimes by reinforcing of radiation in other areas.
 In other words, the pattern shape is sometimes caused by in-phase addition of radiation from two or more physically separated areas, by subtraction of radiation from two or more physically separated areas, or a combination of the two.
 Pattern shape can be engineered by planning radiation from different spatial areas arriving at various spatial points in predictable, controlled, phase relationships.

 Antennas can be formed into arrays through use of elements or cells, each with a pattern.
 Those cells can be combined through a process called pattern multiplication, to form a larger cell or array of cells, increasing directivity or gain.
 The two basic combination methods are broadside and endfire, each having many subsets of categories or names.
+For example a collinear arrangement describes elements aligned in a single line end-to-end, but it actually forms a broadside radiator.
+A Yagi on the other hand is an end-fire system with elements excited via mutual coupling.

 Any system has a near-field area, where pattern has not fully formed.
 This area, depending on antenna size and characteristics, can be quite a distance from an antenna.
 Let's ignore the field impedance problem (ratio of electric to magnetic fields) and just look at electromagnetic radiation.